2025 Famine Summer School

 National Famine Museum/Strokestown Park.

-Join us at our annual Famine Summer School for stimulating talks from leading academics, an art exhibition, live drama and film, all exploring the legacy of the Irish Famine of the 1840s.
+Join us at the 2025 Famine Summer School for stimulating talks from leading academics, an art exhibition, live drama and film, all exploring the legacy of the Irish Famine of the 1840s.

 Speakers at the event will include renowned Famine academics, Mark G. McGowan and Christine Kinealy, Robert G. Kearns, and the Irish Ambassador to Canada, Eamonn McKee.